WebPraktikos/universal-resume/README.md

 Balanced Columns
 ---------

-Removing `col-fill` class will make both columns equally tall.
+Removing `col-fill-auto` class will make both columns equally tall.
 Moreover, removing `md:h-letter` and `md:h-letter-col` classes will eliminate fixed proportions of the letter or A4 page — thereby removing unnecessary vertical space when displaying short columns.

 A4 Size Variant
 ---------